savvas-paragkamian/crete-soil-health/README.md

+# Soil Health Assessment of the Island Landscapes of Crete

-# ISD - Island Sampling Day Crete 2016
+ISD - Island Sampling Day Crete 2016

 This repository contains the scripts for the analysis of the ISD Crete 2016.
 ISD Crete 2016 is a soil microbiome sampling from 72 distinct sites around